sensedeep/onedoc/docs/api/model/where.md

 Note: the property name is an unmapped schema property name and not a mapped attribute name.

-Substutions also support a `splat` syntax for use with filterExpressions and the `IN` operator.
+Substitutions also support a `splat` syntax for use with filterExpressions and the `IN` operator.

 With this syntax, the list is expanded in-situ and each list item is defined as a separate ExpressionAttributeValue.